superjamie/superjamie.github.io/_posts/2022-11-06-sdl-fullscreen-scaling.md

 title: How to do SDL 2D Fullscreen and Scaling
 ---

 While tinkering with roguelike development, I ended up writing my own 2D tile engine in SDL.
-It takes a [Dwarf Fortress Tileset](https://dwarffortresswiki.org/Tileset_repository) of [Codepage 437](https://en.wikipedia.org/wiki/Code_page_437) symbols, and allows you to create a window on a modern grahical OS which behaves like a DOS text window.
+It takes a [Dwarf Fortress Tileset](https://dwarffortresswiki.org/Tileset_repository) of [Codepage 437](https://en.wikipedia.org/wiki/Code_page_437) symbols, and allows you to create a window on a modern graphical OS which behaves like a DOS text window.

 If you've done any roguelike dev before this will sound familiar to you, and you probably know that [ncurses](https://invisible-island.net/ncurses/)/[PDCurses](https://pdcurses.org/) do this in the terminal, and at least one of the better grahical alternatives: